A categorical action on quantized quiver varieties

 Let $\fg$ be an arbitrary Kac-Moody algebra with symmetric Cartan matrix, and $\Gamma$ its associated Dynkin graph.
 Nakajima showed that there exists a remarkable connection between the algebra $U(\fg)$ and certain varieties, called {\bf quiver varieties}, constructed directly from the graph $\Gamma$.
 This construction takes the form of a map from $U(\fg)$ to the Borel-Moore homology of a quiver analogue of the Steinberg variety \cite{Nak98}.

 Both the source and target of this map have natural categorifications: \begin{itemize} \item the algebra $U(\fg)$ is categorified by a 2-category $\tU$.
 Actually several variations on the theme of this category have been introduced by Rouquier \cite{Rou2KM}, Khovanov-Lauda \cite{KLIII}, and Cautis-Lauda \cite{CaLa}; we will use the formalism of the last of these.
 A 2-functor from this category into another 2-category is called a {\bf categorical action} of $\fg$ in this 2-category. \item the Borel-Moore homology of the ``Steinberg'' of a symplectic resolution $\fM$ (such as a quiver variety) is categorified by a certain category of sheaves on $\fM\times \fM$.
 The structure sheaf of $\fM$ possesses a quantization, in the sense of \cite{BK04a}, and the category of interest to us is that of bimodules over this quantization which satisfy a ``Harish-Chandra'' property, as described by Braden, Proudfoot and the author \cite[\S 6.1-2]{BLPWquant}.
 Viewed correctly, these bimodules on the quiver varieties associated to a single highest weight $\la$ can be organized into a 2-category, which we denote $\EuScript{Q}^\la$. \end{itemize} Thus, this previous work suggests how to categorify Nakajima's map: \begin{theorem} For each highest weight $\la$, there is a categorical representation of $\fg$ in the 2-category $\EuScript{Q}^\la$; taking ``characteristic cycles'' of these bimodules recovers the geometric construction of $\dot{U}$ by Nakajima. \end{theorem} Furthermore, the form of this functor is strongly suggested by Nakajima's work; his map is defined by sending the Chevalley generators of $U(\fg)$ to particular correspondences, called {\bf Hecke correspondences}, which have natural moduli-theoretic significance.
 We ``upgrade'' these correspondences to modules over deformation quantizations, and show that these satisfy the categorical analogues of the Chevalley presentation.
+For the experts, we should note that this will not work with arbitrary quantizations.
+The quantizations we wish to consider are classified up to isomorphism by classes in $H^2(\fM;\C)$ called {\bf periods}.
+The correspondences can only be quantized when the period satisfies an integrality condition, as we'll discuss in much more detail in Section \ref{sec:non-integral-case}.